 4. Tendon Tear or Rupture

-It is very important to have your tendinopathy professionally assessed to identify it’s injury phase.
-Identifying your tendinopathy phase is also vital to direct your most effective treatment since certain modalities or exercises should only be applied or undertaken in specific tendon healing phases.
+It is crucial to have your tendinopathy professionally assessed to identify it’s injury phase.
+Identifying your tendinopathy phase is also vital to direct your most effective treatment since specific modalities or exercises should only be applied or undertaken in distinct tendon healing phases.

 How is a Tendon Injury Diagnosed?